alterior-mvc/alterior/packages/web-server/README.md

 ## Dependency Injection

-Alterior supports dependency injection using the same pattern as with Angular's dependency injection system (via the excellent `injection-js` spinoff library).
+Alterior supports dependency injection using the same pattern as with Angular's dependency injection system.
+Your application is constructed from an "entry module".
+That module can depend on other modules by adding their module classes to its `imports` list.
+A module can specify a set of dependency injection providers by adding them to its `providers` list.
+All providers specified by imported modules, including the module classes themselves, are collected into a single application-level injector.

 A number of injectable services are in the box- perhaps you need access to the Express application object to do something Alterior doesn't support:

 ```typescript
 import